AlephAlpha/spaceships/README.md

 Press `Ctrl-C` to abort.

+The search status is automatically saved in a file named `save.json` in the same folder as the search results.

+When starting a search, the program will first try to load the save file; if such a file is corrupted or does not exist, it will start a new search with the given parameters.

 See the `b3s23` directory for the search results for Conway's Game of Life.

 ## Usage